 The Group adopts the principle of "Reduce, Reuse, Recycle and Replace" for waste management and strives to promote better utilisation of resources.
-During the Reporting Year, the Group has set a target to conduct annual activities to raise awareness of waste reduction among employees from FY2023 onwards.
-To minimise the environmental impacts of non-hazardous wastes generated from our business operation, the Group has implemented the Environmental Policy and adopted various wastes reduction measures and initiatives.
-With such waste management approaches, the Group hopes to embed an environmental-friendly mindset among our employees.
-Employees and designated administrative staffs are required to adopt the following initiatives and assume the responsibility for the overall waste management in our offices and warehouses:
+To minimise the environmental impacts of non-hazardous wastes generated from its business operations, the Group has implemented the Environmental Policy and adopted various wastes reduction measures and initiatives.
+With such waste management approaches, the Group hopes to embed an environmental-friendly mindset among its employees.
+Employees and designated administrative staffs are required to adopt the following initiatives and assume the responsibility for the overall waste management in our offices and warehouses.
+During FY2022, the Group has set a target to conduct annual activity to raise awareness of waste reduction among employees in FY2023.
+During the Reporting Year, the Group has participated in the Lai See Reuse and Recycle Program by Greeners Action to raise awareness of waste reduction among employees.
+The Group will strive to achieve the target of conducting at least one activity related to waste reduction in FY2024.
+The Group has also implemented different measures in order to reduce wastes productions:

-- Utilise electronic communication means where applicable such as e-leave system, e-cards for festival greetings, medical e-claims, and e-brochures; - Reduce printing and paper wastage by minimising font sizes and deleting unnecessary blank space in documents; - Promote the collection and use of recycled paper; - Reduce the use of single-use disposable items; - Place recycling bins in office areas to encourage recycling; - Use high-performance multifunction printers which incorporate the functions of printing, scanning, copying, and share the printers among different departments to reduce energy consumption; - Redeploy office furniture, computers, and notebooks where possible; - Sort recycled waste into appropriate receptacles and educate employees on sorting methods if needed; - Place appropriate signages on walls and bins, stating what type of waste or recyclable should be placed in the bins; and - Stop providing hard copy of meeting materials for all meetings unless upon request.
+- Utilise electronic communication means where applicable such as e-leave system, e-cards for festival greetings, medical e-claims, and e-brochures; - Reduce printing and paper wastage by minimising font sizes and deleting unnecessary blank space in documents; - Promote the collection and use of recycled paper; - Reduce the use of single-use disposable items; - Place recycling bins in office areas to encourage recycling;

+- Redeploy office furniture, computers, and notebooks where possible; - Sort recycled waste into appropriate receptacles and educate employees on sorting methods if needed; - Place appropriate signages on walls and bins, stating what type of waste or recyclable should be placed in the bins; and - Stop providing hard copies of meeting papers materials for all meetings unless upon request.